 Let’s start with a thought experiment.

-Say we have two traders who are each given identical trading systems to execute on the S&P 500 futures market (@ES).
+Say we have two traders who are each given identical trading systems to execute on the NASDAQ futures market (@NQ).
 Because both systems are identical copies of an automated trading system, both trading systems generate the same buy/sell signals, use identical stop loss and trailing stop parameters.

 These two traders are also going to start trading on the same day, with the same starting account size.
 In essence let’s pretend we have two traders that have identical trading circumstances.
 Let's give these two traders 12 months to trade.
 At the end of the trading period, we would expect them to have the same account balance, right?